 The town is renowned for its beautiful Avenue of Elms, planted in 1876.
 The Avenue and all the monuments along it, are listed on the Heritage Victoria Register.
 The most prominent and significant structure in the Avenue is the gothic style Clock Tower.
 Built in 1897, this is acknowledged as the finest free standing Clock Tower in Australia.

 Camperdown is the home of the world’s oldest statue of the great Scottish poet, Robert Burns.
 Crafted in Scotland in 1830, the statue was brought to Camperdown in1883 by Scottish settler, William Andrew Taylor.
 For the next 125 years the statue stood on a plinth in the Camperdown Botanic Gardens.
 After being severely damaged by vandals in 2009, the statue was removed from the Gardens and was carefully and faithfully restored.
 It is now securely displayed in the Corangamite Shire offices.

 Camperdown is located within a magnificent, volcanic landscape.
 The area is famous for the concentration and diversity of its (long dormant) volcanic features.
 Close to Camperdown are basalt plains, many scoria cones, deep crater lakes and hundreds of shallow lakes formed by the blocking of streams by lava flows.

 Camperdown sits on the lower slopes of Mount Leura, which together with nearby Mount Sugarloaf are part of a large extinct volcanic complex known as the “Leura Maar”.

+Nearby are several deep volcanic crater lakes.
+To the west of Camperdown, are Lakes Bullen Merri and Gnotuk.
 To the east is Lake Purrumbete, the site of the first European settlement in the district.